Updated February 11, 2021

 When Shannon Mason, a resident of Fort Sam Houston, recently moved, she set out to make her family’s new military space more than just the walls they would be living between.
 She wanted to make it their new home.
 At Lincoln Military Housing, we know decorating and bringing a sense of identity to your new military home can be a challenge, especially when you have so many things to worry about around the time of moving.
 To help you through this process, we teamed up with Shannon to share some of her easy tips and tricks for decorating your space and creating a home.

 For many of us military spouses, it is important to make a home from whatever military house we receive.
-I know for me, one of the first things I do when my husband mentions a new Duty Station or receives orders is to research housing company and communities on the Post we are headed for.
+I know for me, one of the first things I do when my husband mentions a new Duty Station or receives orders is to research housing companies and communities on the Post we are headed for.
 There are instances when I have been pleasantly surprised at the photos and information I have found in my Google expedition, and then there are times where mortification paints my face.
 Yes, I could hunt down a nice rental in the surrounding area that fits my needs and most wants, but for my family, on-post housing is more practical.
-If you are in the same boat and live in an on-base housing (or even if you are in an off-post rental or apartment) you probably have thought about how to make the house your own…to make it home (even if it is the pretty one!).
+If you are in the same boat and live in an on-base housing (or even if you are in an off-post rental or apartment), you probably have thought about how to make the house your own and even how to make it your home.

 Here are a few tips on how to decorate your military space without breaking the bank:

 - Curtains!!!
 It is absolutely amazing how curtains can transform a house into a home.
 I put up curtains right away, and even with moving boxes surrounding me, I am instantly picturing how this new place will be home.
 Curtains are a great way to bring a room together and add color if you like it.

 - Rugs pull living spaces together.
 This is especially helpful in designating different living spaces for those that have the living/dining-in-one feature in their home.
 They are a simple fix to add texture and warmth to your home and do not hurt to have during the cold months.